 Washington Park and Zoo Railway

-This quick excursion is perfect for the littlest locomotive lovers in your household.
-There is a daytime zoo loop that offers a nice overview of the animals and the rides last approximately six minutes with the first departure of the day taking place at 10:30 a.m.
+This 6-minute excursion is perfect for the littlest locomotive lovers in your household.
+The daytime zoo loop offers a nice overview of the animals and the rides last just long enough for the wiggliest ones in your crew with the first departure of the day taking place at 10:30 a.m.

 4001 Sw Canyon Rd.